Kylea Taylor is a Marriage and Family Therapist, licensed in California (MFC #34901), a Consultant, and the author of The Ethics of Caring.

 Kylea earned her Master of Science degree from San Jose State University, San Jose, CA in Marriage, Child, and Family Counseling.
 She started working as a counselor in the addictions recovery field in 1970 and served as the executive director of a community counseling center for sixteen years.
 She worked at a Santa Cruz residential substance abuse treatment center for 9 years.
 Her study of kundalini yoga in the 1970s began her enduring interest in the interface between psychological, physical, social, and spiritual aspects of ourselves.

 She has extensive personal and professional experience with addiction, post-traumatic stress, dissociation, women’s issues, “spiritual emergence(y)”, and kundalini phenomena.
+She has an eclectic knowledge of therapeutic systems, such as gestalt, transpersonal, client-centered and various parts-therapy models.
+She is also practicing and studying Brainspotting, an effective brain/body method of releasing trauma which was adapted from EMDR.
 Kylea served for two years as the Ethics Chair on the Board of the Santa Cruz California Association of Marriage and Family Therapists (CAMFT).

 Holotropic Breathwork® Practitioner, Trainer & Speaker

 Kylea Taylor has been a Senior Trainer since 1993 for the Grof Transpersonal Training which trains practitioners of Holotropic Breathwork®.
 She began ongoing study in 1984 with Stanislav Grof, M.D., in transpersonal psychology and non-ordinary states of consciousness.
 Kylea assisted Stanislav Grof over the years at many of his large workshops and has facilitated workshops and presented her ethics model at conferences in the United States and abroad.
-In 2019 she teaches InnerEthics™ in GTT modules in California and Austria (view Events).
+In 2019 she taught InnerEthics™ in GTT modules in California and Austria (view Events).
 She has published four books about Holotropic Breathwork® (see below).
 For 17 years Kylea served on the Board of the former Association of Holotropic Breathwork® International (AHBI) and edited The Inner Door, the Holotropic Breathwork® community newsletter.
+Kylea no longer facilitates Holotropic Breathwork® sessions, but does offer consultation and assistance with integration of these deep experiences into ordinary life.

 See a listing of Kylea’s Presentations & Courses.

 Kylea and Seena B. Frost (Founder of SoulCollage®) created the SoulCollage® Facilitator Trainings in 2003.
 Kylea is President of SoulCollage Inc. and a SoulCollage® Trainer.
-In 2019, there are nearly 3,900 SoulCollage® Facilitators in 48 countries who are trained to share this expressive arts, self-discovery method used individually and in community.
+In 2019, there are about 4,500 SoulCollage® Facilitators in 49 countries who are trained to share this expressive arts, self-discovery method used individually and in community.

 Author & Editor